 MCA has a rich tradition of challenging its students academically and equipping them spiritually to lead the lives God has chosen for them.
 MCA prides itself in having a comprehensive academy, which includes an early education program for infants through 4 years old, a kindergarten through twelfth grade school, and an extended care program.
 Using a curriculum that is integrated with the Word of God, MCA maintains high academic standards.
 MCA students consistently score above the national average on the Stanford Achievement Tests and on the ACT each year.
 MCA students are provided a safe, Christian environment where they are nurtured academically and spiritually for the cause of Christ.

 Metrolina Christian Academy (MCA) is an evangelical Christian school for grades Transitional Kindergarten-12th.
 MCA opened in 1992 as a ministry of First Baptist Church of Indian Trail.
 MCA graduated its first senior class in May of 2000.
-Currently, MCA has approximately 1,300 students attending EE-12th grade.
+Currently, MCA has over 1,300 students attending EE-12th grade.

 MCA is accredited through the Association of Christian Schools International (ACSI), AdvancEd Accreditation Commission and Board of Trustees comprised and accredited by the Southern Association of Colleges and Schools (SACS), North Central Association Commission on Accreditation and School Improvement (NCA CASI).

 Metrolina Christian Academy admits students of any race, color, national, and ethnic origin to all rights, privileges, programs, and activities generally accorded or made available to students at the school.
 The academy does not discriminate in the administration in its educational policies, scholarships, athletics, and other school programs.
 We will admit children with special needs if services can be provided with reasonable accommodation.